Stable Offline Value Function Learning with Bisimulation-based Representations

-Prior $\pi$-bisimulation works define similarity between states in terms of the immediate rewards received and similarity of next states under $\pi$ (see Figure~\ref{fig:visual_intuition}) \citep{castro_scalable_2019}.
-In this work, we follow \cite{castro_kernel_2023} and define a kernel $k^{\pieval}:\mathcal{X}\times\mathcal{X}\to\mathbb{R}$ that captures this notion of similarity under $\pieval$, but for pairs of state-actions.
-We refer to $k^\pieval$ as the \textsc{krope} kernel.
+Prior works typically define a \emph{distance} metric to capture the notion of $\pi$-bisimilarity between two states: the distance between states is in terms of the immediate rewards received and differences of next states under $\pi$ (see Figure~\ref{fig:visual_intuition}) \citep{castro_scalable_2019}.
+In this work, we follow \citet{castro_kernel_2023} and take a perspective of kernels instead of distances.
+We first define a kernel that captures $\pi$-bisimilarity $k^{\pieval}:\mathcal{X}\times\mathcal{X}\to\mathbb{R}$, but for pairs of state-actions and under $\pieval$: